 1. What is contributing to your success in this area and how do you know?

-Reading is one area that we are still making gains, due to the indepth and ongoing training offered by the Instructional Coach (IC) for all teachers.
-The organizational structure of
+Reading is one area that we are still making gains, due to the in-depth and ongoing training offered by the Instructional Coach (IC) for

 2. What opportunities for improvement do you notice?